alexdean201/TestScoreGuide/scores/grade7math.md

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade seven [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for mathematics and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the grade seven [Washington learning standards](http://www.k12.wa.us/CurriculumInstruct/default.aspx) for mathematics and received an overall score that ranges from about 2000 to 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2635–2778 {#desc-exceeded}
+### Level 4: 2635–2964 {#desc-exceeded}

 The student has made progress and exceeded the grade seven standard for mathematics.
 The student appears ready for future coursework.

 </div>
 <div class="accordion" markdown="1">

-### Standard Met (Level 3): 2567–2634 {#desc-met}
+### Level 3: 2567–2634 {#desc-met}

 The student has made progress and met the grade seven standard for mathematics.
 The student appears ready for future coursework.